-Once again, you can have your say for each & every première using the poll below; each poll will last until the end of the season.
+Once again, you can have your say for each and every première on the Proms polls page; each poll will last until the end of the season.

 Realising that spirit, recognising my own inner consciousness,